rayon-rs/rayon/README.md

 to use types which are not thread-safe (i.e., do not implement `Send`) from inside a `join` closure.
-Note that almost all types *are* in fact thread-safe in Rust; the only exception is those types that employ "inherent mutability" without some form of synchronization, such as `RefCell` or `Rc`.
+Note that almost all types *are* in fact thread-safe in Rust; the only exception is those types that employ "interior mutability" without some form of synchronization, such as `RefCell` or `Rc`.
 Here is a list of the most common types in the standard library that are not `Send`, along with an alternative that you can use instead which *is* `Send` (but which also has higher